 - The higher the ambient temperature, the less efficient the panel will be.

 How We Can Help

 Still not sure about your energy needs.
-Kiwi Energy is here to help, and you, in turn, can help create a sustainable energy future by contacting Kiwi Energy.
+Kiwi Energy service Ohio and New York to help create a sustainable energy future.
+Contact Kiwi Energy today.